rsyncOSX/RsyncOSX_archived/README.md

 ### Version of rsync

-RsyncOSX is only tested with rsync versions 2.6.9, 3.1.2 and 3.1.3.
-It is a known issue if remote server is e.g Synology NAS with rsync version 3.0.9.
+RsyncOSX is only verified with rsync versions 2.6.9, 3.1.2 and 3.1.3.
+It is a known issue if other versions, as version 3.0.9, of rsync is used.
+The bug is fixed and will be released in next version.

 ### --delete parameter